-Tom Cobett has over 45 years of experience within the Primary Metals Industries.
+Tom Cobett has 50 years of experience within the Primary Metals Industries.
 As an R&D specialist, Tom has worked closely with major companies who produce or process metals, helping them to solve metallurgical and cost problems.
 He has developed several unique products and processes resulting in both US and European Patents.

 Tom has worked for a Copper Base Foundry, an Aluminum Foundry, an Iron Foundry, a Steel Foundry, an Investment Casting Stainless Steel Foundry, Foundry Supply companies, a Teaching Foundry and a Metals Recycling company.
 In addition to his R&D activities, Tom has over 20 years of experience teaching Metal Casting, Metallurgy and Materials Science courses at the university level.